GDPR White Paper –

 Enforceable as of May 25, 2018, the General Data Protection Regulation (GDPR) carries significant consequences for failing to comply with its requirements.
 Non-compliance can result in a fine of up to 4% of annual global revenue or €20 million, whichever is greater.

 Protecting personally identifiable information (PII) data at the appropriate new level to comply with GDPR requires an understanding of your data and data flows along with the Privacy Rights of European Union Natural Persons.
 Complying with GDPR can require some changes in technical controls and processes, which will depend on the current state of your business processes, security controls, and privacy protections.

-Click here to access TSC Advantage’s white paper for ideas on how to update your risk management and privacy programs to get you ready for GDPR.
+Click here to access Secure Halo’s white paper for ideas on how to update your risk management and privacy programs to get you ready for GDPR.